 California Lutheran University is a special place with a supportive and growing community of Jewish students, faculty and staff.
 In other words, it’s a place where you’re welcomed and free to be you.

-High holidays are respected, our Rabbi is a member of the campus ministry team and participates in weekly University Chapel services, and a wide variety of events sponsored by our Hillel Club make it easy to feel welcome and to make new friends.
+High holidays are respected and a wide variety of events sponsored by our Hillel Club make it easy to feel welcome and to make new friends.

 Come One, Come All

 My experience at Cal Lutheran has been awesome.
 The people here are beyond friendly and I have always felt welcomed, as if this is my home.
 In a way, it has become my home.
 It’s a very comfortable environment and being active in groups like Hillel has definitely helped me feel more content.
 Hillel gives me a community I can relate to.
 I can meet new people who are also Jewish, make friends in the process and be part of a creating a strong voice on campus.Matt Waxman, Communication Major